Schanze117/RespawnRoom/README.md

 ## Overview

 RespawnRoom is your all-in-one gaming hub, designed to streamline the way you discover, organize, and manage your gaming collection.
-Whether you're looking for your next favorite title, curating a personalized wishlist, or tracking your backlog, RespawnRoom makes it easy to stay on top of it all.
+Whether you're looking for your next favorite title, curating a personalized wishlist, tracking your backlog, staying connected with friends, or tracking friends progress on what type of games they have played.
+RespawnRoom makes it easy to stay on top of it all.

 ## Description

 RespawnRoom offers a seamless, user-friendly platform for all your gaming needs.
 With features like game discovery, wishlist management, it’s the ultimate tool for gamers who want to keep their gaming journey organized and connected.
 Whether you're an avid gamer exploring new titles or managing your growing backlog, RespawnRoom enhances your entire gaming experience beyond just playing games.
+Respawn rooms allows you to stay connected with other avid gamers on the socail network platform.

 ## SCREENSHOT